You’ve been accepted into the Professional MBA Program. Congratulations! What’s next?

 Take a little time to relax and enjoy your accomplishment, then take care of a few things before you start classes.

 Your UB person number and your UB IT name can be found by logging back into your application and checking the status tab.
 Your person number will be required on many forms that you will need to complete throughout the program.

 Learn more about your email account and how to activate it.
 Claim your UBIT name and create your online directory prior to setting up your email account.

-To reserve your seat in the PMBA class of 2020, you will need to pay a $250 deposit toward your fall tuition.
-Your deposit should be paid prior to orientation by mailing either a check or money order, payable to the University at Buffalo, to the PMBA Office or with a credit card or e-check on the epay website.
+To reserve your seat in the PMBA class of 2021, you will need to pay a $250 deposit toward your tuition.

 from 5:30-9:30 p.m, on UB's North Campus.
 Details will be mailed to

 you.
 Course selection and registration will be discussed at

 orientation.
 Orientation is madatory for all incoming PMBA

 Every student must have a UB ID card.
 You may obtain your card online or in person.
 The UB Card Office is open from 8:30 a.m. to 4:30 p.m., Monday through Friday.